erasmus-without-paper/ewp-specs-api-echo/README.md

    Window*.

-   If your Echo API works correctly **AND** the information about your client certificate has already propagated through the network (see step 3), then you should see a valid Echo API response.
+   If your Echo API works correctly **AND** the information about your client certificate has already propagated through the network (see point 3 above), then you should see a valid Echo API response.
 Note, that `<hei-id>` values depend on the values of [`<institutions-covered>`] (https://github.com/erasmus-without-paper/ewp-specs-api-discovery/blob/v4.0.1/manifest-example.xml#L58) in your manifest file.